Carbone On-Premise

 }

-Before or after render plugin can be used to add pre or post rendering behavior, such as adding a prefix to the rendered filename.
-To do this, add a function beforeRender and/or afterRender in the storage.js plugin and export it.
+Before render plugin can be used to add pre-rendering actions, such as adding a prefix to the rendered filename.
+To do this, add a function beforeRender in the storage.js plugin.
 In these functions, the req request variable is available and options can be altered.

 function beforeRender (req, res, carboneData, carboneOptions, next) {